TurboWafflz/ImaginaryInfinity-Calculator/docs/guidelines.md

 - Purposely spreading false information will result in a warning and the plugin being taken down until it is updated to fit the guidelines.

-- Telemitry without consent will result in a warning and the plugin being taken down until it is updated to fit the guidelines.
+- Telemetry without consent will result in a warning and the plugin being taken down until it is updated to fit the guidelines.